pocketworks/pocketworks-web-2017/pages/home.md

 ---

 <div class="col-md-8 col-md-offset-2">
-  <h2>Turn your mobile ideas into products that engage customers, reduce costs and drive business growth </h2>
+  <h2>Create a sustainable plan to transform your mobile ideas into a product that resonates with audiences and drives business growth </h2>
   <p>
   Whether you&rsquo;re an ambitious startup or established industry leader, your customers expect you to enhance their day to day lives by providing simple experiences using sophisticated technologies.
 We offer a series of services to get ideas from prototypes to production, and everything in-between.
   </p>